anh0001/mobifarm-simulation/README.md

 │
 ├── simulations/              # Gazebo simulation environments
 │   └── scenarios/            # Different scenarios for simulation
+│   └── gazebo_models/        # Gazebo models to be linked to docker's gazebo
 │
 ├── launch/                   # ROS launch files for deployment │